 Loyal IT and the entire team there have been partners in our success.
 From the time they began working with us we saw immediate improvement in functionality, reliability, and overall stability of our operating platform.
 In an independent cyber-security audit, Loyal IT helped our company achieve a better score than most companies significantly larger than ours.
 We appreciate that we have accomplished all of this within a reasonable budget and on a time line that worked for us.
 The best compliment I can give Loyal IT is that I do not often have to think about our operating platform but am able to focus on running our own business.

 Publicly-traded Real Estate Investment Trust, Client Since 2014

 I think Loyal IT is a wonderful and reliable service provider.
 They have a very courteous and knowledgeable staff.
 Our organization contemplated hiring a full-time engineer to manage our servers and computers.
 I am glad we picked Loyal IT to handle the job.
 Proud customer since 2006.

 Vice President of Finance & Administration

-Association with 6 branch locations, 600 Employees, Loyal IT Client for 10 Years
+Association with 6 branch locations, 600 Employees, Loyal IT Client since 2006

 Our church has been a customer since 2001.
 Loyal IT was able to assess our needs as we grew as a parish and provide the service we have come to expect.
 Not only do you receive service during the sale but long after the equipment has been installed.
 We are very pleased with all the decisions Loyal IT helped us make.